theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/samples/send-an-order-idoc.md

 ### Prerequisites

-Set up an RFC destination to enable calls from an SAP system to a subsystem, see [Complete Guide: IDocs Prerequisites](../documentation/idocs/prerequisites.md).<br>
+Set up an RFC destination to enable calls from an SAP system to a subsystem, see [Documentation: IDocs Prerequisites](../documentation/idocs/prerequisites.md).<br>
 If there is no partner profile found for an incoming IDoc, no order will be created.

 ### Send an ORDER IDoc